gaoyaoxin/exeWithYourOwnIco/README.md

 # exeWithMyOwnIco
+## Placeholder in Taskbar with Your Own Icon!
 1. Make icons with a painting software (e.g. CorelDraw)
 2. Create a .bat that closes itself when opened
 ```